Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Technical Appendices and Supplementary Material

 \subsection{Stage-Wise Success Rate}

-Both the book flipping task and the belt assembly task can be further divided into three key stages.
+We report the success rate of the book flipping task into three key stages.
 Fig.~\ref{fig:results_stages} below is a more detailed version of Fig.~\ref{fig:results_old}, which reports all the task success rates by stages.